Canada and the Commonwealth

 The mandate of the Commonwealth is to serve the needs of its member governments and their citizens in political, economic and social development.
 The Commonwealth also provides a forum for deliberation, problem solving, consensual decision-making and action on matters of importance to its membership.

-The priorities of the Commonwealth Secretariat are to advance democracy and good governance, to support sustainable development, resilience and climate action, and to advocate for small and vulnerable states, helping to strengthen their climate and financial resilience and inclusion in the global order.
+The priorities of the Commonwealth Secretariat include promoting and protecting democracy and good governance; supporting sustainable development, resilience and climate action; and advocating for small and vulnerable states, helping to strengthen their climate and financial resilience, as well as inclusion in the global order.

-Canada participates in the every two years, providing leaders a forum to discuss matters of mutual interest, review progress on prior commitments and provide direction to the organization.
-Canada hosted CHOGM twice, in 1973 in Ottawa and in 1987 in Vancouver.
+Canada participates in the every two years, providing leaders a forum to discuss matters of mutual interest, review progress on prior commitments and establish organizational mandates.
+Canada has hosted CHOGM twice, in 1973 in Ottawa and in 1987 in Vancouver.

-The most recent CHOGM was held in Apia, Samoa, from October 21 to 26, 2024.
-Under the general theme of “One Resilient Common Future: Transforming Our Common Wealth”, the Commonwealth “Aiga” (Samoan for family) rallied together under the sub-themes of: resilient societies and peoples; resilient democratic institutions; resilient environment; and resilient economies.
-Leaders also celebrated the 75th anniversary of the modern Commonwealth.
-The include a Leaders’ Statement and the Samoa Communiqué, as well as the Apia Commonwealth Ocean Declaration; the Commonwealth Principles on Freedom of Expression and the Role of the Media; and the Youth Declaration.
+The most recent CHOGM was held in Apia, Samoa, in October 2024.
+Key included the Leaders’ Statement and Samoa Communiqué, as well as the Apia Commonwealth Ocean Declaration; the Commonwealth Principles on Freedom of Expression and the Role of the Media; and the Youth Declaration.

-CHOGM 2024 was significant as the first Commonwealth Heads of Government meeting hosted by a small Pacific Island developing country and the first with King Charles III as the Head of the Commonwealth.
-Among their decisions, Heads selected the 7th Secretary-General of the Commonwealth, Shirley Ayorkor Botchwey, Ghana’s current Minister for Foreign Affairs and Regional Integration, who will take over the position on April 1, 2025.
-Heads of Government also accepted Antigua and Barbuda’s offer to host the next CHOGM, in 2026.
+CHOGM 2024 was significant as the first Commonwealth Heads of Government Meeting hosted by a small Pacific Island developing country and the first with King Charles III as the Head of the Commonwealth.

 Since 2022, Canada has been a member of the , a rotating group of nine Commonwealth foreign ministers that addresses country situations and recommends measures for upholding Commonwealth Charter values, including democracy and human rights.
-Canada has accepted a second term as CMAG member until 2026.
+Canada has accepted a second term on CMAG until 2026.

-Within the Government of Canada, ¶¶ÒùÊÓƵ acts as the lead for Canada’s overall relationship with the Commonwealth, joined by other government departments, reflecting the organization’s actions in diverse areas, such as climate change and the environment, education, gender equality, ocean sustainability, democracy, freedom of expression, and the rule of law.
+Within the Government of Canada, ¶¶ÒùÊÓÆµ acts as the lead for Canada’s overall relationship with the Commonwealth.
+There is close collaboration with other government departments, reflecting the organization’s actions in diverse areas, such as climate change and the environment, education, gender equality, ocean sustainability, democracy, freedom of expression, and the rule of law.

 Intergovernmental organizations